Unions

 For better performance, more type safety, and a more targeted output of issues, you can use variant

 for discriminated unions.
-Therefore, I recommend using variant
+Therefore, we recommend using variant

 over union